MDJ-Mikkel-Djurhuus/blog-entry/README.md

+# Abstract
+write something about why we need continious delivery and what problems it solves..

 # Jenkins / Git / Docker - Just how easy it is to setup a CD environment

 After installing jenkins create a new Freestyle project